New York, USA / London, UK · c. 1960s–present (golden age: 1960s–1990s)

 Bold metaphorical conceptsDramatic scale contrastsPublication-quality compositionThought-provoking narrativesStrong color statements

-About Editorial Style
+About Editorial style

 Editorial SVG illustration creates the visually striking, conceptually rich imagery found in top-tier publications like The New York Times, Bloomberg, and The New Yorker.
 With bold metaphorical compositions, dramatic use of scale, and thought-provoking visual narratives, this style elevates any content to publication-quality impact.